IamKay/100DaysOfCode/README.md

 * Day 99
   > Did one more module of MLCC.
 Attempted to complete another one but failed.
 It wasn't even half completed.
 And yes i know the Pluralsight course is pending and i will get to it as soon as i can (maybe tomorrow).

+* Day 100
+  > Did one more module of MLCC.
+It was about *Logistic Reasoning*.
+The gist is that we pass our regular predictions (that we got from the model) through a sigmoid function (Sigmoid changes the value(s) to fit in the 0-1 range(inclusive).) and the resulting value is the probability that we can use to classify the result into categories.
+(Eg. Spam or not spam)